revoltchat/self-hosted/README.md

 Copy the `.env` file and edit according to your needs.

 > **Warning**: The default configuration is intended for testing and only works on your local machine.
-If you want to deploy to a remote server, you need to edit the URLs in the `.env` file. \
+If you want to deploy to a remote server, you need to edit the URLs in the `.env` file, please see the section below on [configuring a custom domain](#custom-domain). \
 > If you get a network error when trying to log in, **double check your configuration before opening an issue.**

 ```bash